 As part of this notice, we may also inform you that laws in the U.S. may be viewed as less protective than those of your country or region.
 However, this does not mean Under Armour is treating your data with any less protections when transferred.
 We believe the principles laid out in the General Data Protection Regulation (GDPR) will become the global standard.
 Under Armour, therefore, has adopted high-level principles from the regulation, as well as other similar regional regulations, and is working to apply them globally throughout our consumer journey.
 Under Armour's global information and cybersecurity team is dedicated to ensuring your personal and sensitive data is protected.
 With a foundation in the National Institute of Standards and Technology (NIST) Cyber Security framework, we maintain a layered approach to build security into everything that we do.

 Without your consent to the collection, use, processing, and transfer of your personal data the app cannot properly operate.
 The GDPR does not require companies to continue providing services to a user after they have withdrawn their consent to something that is core to enabling the service to function.
 However, if you do not provide consent, or later decide to remove consent, you will still be able to access some of the incredible features and content that do not require an account.
 Specifically, you can continue to gather insights and inspiration from our blogs, forums, and social media communities.
-You will also be able to view certain routes or workouts (set as public) and events on our MapMyFitness sites, search the MyFitnessPal Food Database, and use our calorie calculators.
+You will also be able to view certain routes, workouts (set as public), and events on our MapMyFitness sites.

 17 ) What is freely given consent?